vietlong2110/rabbit/README.md

 # Rabbit Version 0.2.2
-Type keyword, follow news with hashtag
+Input keyword, follow news with hashtag

 ## What's in rabbit
 * Mobile UI for rabbit